hamidrazabajwa49/ml-implementation-from-scratch/Vectors/README.md

 ---

-*Built as part of a 60-day public challenge — follow along at
+Built as part of a 60-day public challenge — follow along at:

 -GitHub: [github.com/hamidrazabajwa49](https://github.com/hamidrazabajwa49)
 - LinkedIn: [linkedin.com/in/hamid-raza-bajwa-564a91377](https://linkedin.com/in/hamid-raza-bajwa-564a91377)
 - Email: hamidrazabajwa49@gmail.com
-*